 What to Expect

-- Visit an RTA service center (like Al Barsha or Al Manara)
+- Visit an RTA service centre (like Al Barsha or Al Manara)

 - Get the car tested if over 3 years old